 Within marketing automation tools like HubSpot, progressive profiling is made possible through the functionality of forms.
-When a visitor fills out a form on a website landing page for the first time, they are required to only answer a few form fields.
-The next time that visitor fills out a form, cookie tracking allows you to replace any of the form fields you’ve already collected from the contact with new form fields to gain additional lead intelligence.
-The below image displays progressive profiling on the HubSpot platform.
+When a visitor fills out a form on a website landing page for the first time, they are required only to complete a few form fields.
+The next time that visitor fills out a form, cookie tracking allows you to replace any of the form fields you’ve already collected from the contact with new form fields.
+The image below displays progressive profiling on the HubSpot platform.

-On the second content download, you’ll get additional information for targeting and qualifying the lead like:
+On the second form completion, you request additional information for targeting and qualifying the lead, such as:

-When used wisely, progressive profiling allows marketers to gather basic information but also build lead intelligence on repeat conversions.
-In a nutshell, it allows marketers to build lead data without being annoying or invasive.
+When used wisely, progressive profiling allows marketers to gather necessary information, as well as build lead intelligence on repeat conversions.
+In a nutshell, it enables marketers to capture lead data without being annoying or invasive.
 Learn about some additional benefits here.

 Have you implemented progressive profiling?
 How has it worked for your company?